-Since our launch in 2013, Sword & Plough has worked to achieve authentic and measurable social impact in the veteran community.
-After less than two years of operation, we have made important steps towards our quadruple bottom line goals: people, purpose, planet and profit donations.
+Since our launch in 2013, Sword & Plough has worked to achieve authentic and measurable social impact in the veteran community with our repurposed bags and repurposed clothing.
+After less than two years of operation, our upcycling company has made important steps towards our quadruple-bottom-line goals: people, purpose, planet and profit donations.

 When it comes to social impact, we believe that transparency is essential.
 This is why we include the following detailed information about our social and environmental impact on our website.

 At Sword & Plough, social impact is not just something we talk about.
 Social impact is literally written into the founding documents of our company - it lies at the core of our products, our brand and our identity.
 We measure and track our progress on key social goals, and invite you to click and explore the impact tabs below to learn more.

 Sword & Plough supports and creates veteran job opportunities within our own company and also within our suppliers and partners.
 Additionally, we support veteran entrepreneurship by partnering with veteran owned businesses.
 Sword & Plough is proud to support veteran employment in the following ways:

 + Our leather goods are manufactured by a small, veteran-owned family business in Melbourne, Florida.

 + We work with a Florida based bag manufacturer that is veteran-owned.

 + Our fulfillment center, APO Box, is a veteran-owned and operated business.

 + S&P hired a full-time Director of Operations from the Army, who was subsequently able to leverage her work experience at S&P to secure an excellent position with a major government contractor.